thejameshoward/GaussianLogfileAssessor/README.md

 # GaussianLogfileAssessor
-This script provides useful information about Gaussian 16 .log files including whether or not all planned calculations (or internal Gaussian jobs) completed.
-By default, the script moves the completed and failed fails along with any corresponding input (.com) files to their respective `failed` and `completed` directories.
+This script provides useful information about Gaussian 16 .log files including whether or not all planned calculations (or internal Gaussian jobs) terminated successfully.
+By default, the script moves the completed and failed log files, coms, and .chk files to their respective `failed` and `completed` directories.
 <br>
 <br>